FinMultiTime: A Four-Modal Bilingual Dataset for Financial Time-Series Analysis: FinMultiTime Properties

-Collectively, these analyses demonstrate FinMultiTime’s unique value as a benchmark for advanced financial sentiment analysis and time-series forecasting, attributable to its extensive market coverage, robust multilingual support, and deep temporal span.
+Together, these analyses illustrate FinMultiTime’s distinct value as a benchmark dataset for advanced financial analysis and time-series forecasting—thanks to its extensive market coverage, strong multilingual foundation, and broad temporal span.